Credit Control Procedures

 5 Credit control – Contact your Customer by Phone

-When you call regarding credit control, confirm the following:
+When you call, check the following:

 • Has the invoice been received?